Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

-\nistart{C2.
-Grounding interactions with artifacts for referential intent} Instructions in natural language alone can be ambiguous (\eg ``\textit{make the flower brighter}'' without specifying which flower).
-The presence of an artifact shifts intent expression from purely linguistic descriptions to concrete, grounded references.
+\review{Q6}\nistart{C2.
+Use artifact availability (prompt-only vs. artifact-grounded) to select how intent should be expressed} Instructions in natural language alone can be ambiguous (\eg ``\textit{make the flower brighter}'' without specifying which flower).
+The presence of an artifact shifts intent expression from purely linguistic descriptions to concrete, grounded references \review{Q6}(\autoref{tab:cheatsheet}-P4, P9-P12).
 By enabling users to select, highlight, or annotate artifact fragments, systems can reduce ambiguity and provide a stable foundation for commands~\cite{Singh2024, Chen2023e}.
-The consideration also aligns with design principles for AI-instruments by Riche~\etal~\cite{Riche2025}, where they proposed that text prompts should be grounded in other artifacts.
+The consideration also aligns with design principles for AI-instruments by Riche~\etal~\cite{Riche2025}, where they proposed that text prompts should be grounded in other artifacts. \review{Q10}Designers should identify whether their system will receive an initial artifact; if so, artifact-grounded paradigms offer lower ambiguity, richer referential precision, and reduced prompting burden.